 A Hard Enamel badges are created by filling the recesses of the metal base of the badge (‘the Badge Base’ …he-he-he!) right to the top of the surface of the raised metal outlines of the custom badge.
 The badges are then baked at a high temperature to allow the enamel to harden and achieve the bright vibrant colours you gain with custom enamel pins.
 Then, the hard enamel pin badges go through a grinding process to flatten the surface resulting in a smooth, polished feel to the surface of the badge when you run your finger over the top of it.
 The enamel gives a clear reflection in direct light.

 With many layers of enamel, baking at a high temperature and the grinding and polishing to achieve the finished result, a Hard Enamel Pin Badge is of real quality and extremely durable.

-A Soft Enamel fill is achieved by a single layer of enamel being placed into the recesses of the badge so the effect is a little like valleys and mountain ridges meaning that once the enamel has dried, there is a contoured feel to the surface of the pin as you run you finger over it and the dips and ridges of the metal create different effects in direct light with shadows and reflections.
+A soft enamel pin badge is achieved by a single layer of enamel being placed into the recesses of the badge so the effect is a little like valleys and mountain ridges, meaning that once the enamel has dried, there is a contoured feel to the surface of the custom pin badge as you run your finger over it and the dips and ridges of the metal create different effects in direct light with shadows and reflections.